MicrosoftDocs/powerbi-docs/powerbi-docs/developer/export-to.md

 You can use the export feature in a variety of ways.
 Here are a couple of examples:

 * **Send to print button** - In your application, create a button that when clicked on triggers an export job.
-The job can export the viewed report as a PDF, and when it's complete, the user can receive the PDF as a download.
+The job can export the viewed report as a PDF, and when it's complete, the user can receive the PDF or a PPTX as a download.
 Using bookmarks you can export the report in a specific state, including configured filters, slicers and additional settings.
 As the API is asynchronous, it may take some time for the file to be available.

 * **Email attachment** - Send an automated email at set intervals, with an attached PDF report.
-In the API call, you can specify the RLS identities for each recipient.
 This scenario can be useful if you want to automate sending a weekly report to executives.

 ## Using the API